UAE summons Qatari ambassador over Muslim cleric's comments

 A source close to the Qatari foreign ministry told Reuters that Qatar could not be held responsible for the views of an individual and suggested that Doha would continue to grant people like Qaradawi the right to express themselves.

-“Qatar is a country that allows individuals to express themselves and will not change that,” the source said.
+“Qatar is a country that allows individuals to express themselves and will not change that,” the source, who asked not to be named, said.

-UAE media had earlier quoted Qatari Foreign Minister Khaled al-Attiyah as saying that Qaradawi’s comments did not reflect Qatar’s official position.
+UAE media had earlier quoted Qatari Foreign Minister Khaled al-Attiyah as saying that Qaradawi’s comments did not reflect Qatar’s views.

-Saudi Arabia, the UAE and to a lesser extent Kuwait, have long distrusted Islamist groups, especially after the rise of the Muslim Brotherhood in the wake of the Arab Spring.
-Saudi Arabia’s al-Saud ruling family in particular has long seen Islamist groups as the biggest threat to its rule.

-Bahrain has grappled with Shi‘ite Muslim protests since 2011 but other Gulf states have largely avoided serious unrest thanks to security crackdowns and lavish social spending.